 What are Unchecked Exceptions in Java?

-In Java, unchecked exceptions are exceptions that the Java compiler does not check.
-These are typically runtime exceptions that are thrown when a program violates an assumption about the state of the system, such as an index out of bounds or a null pointer exception.
-Unlike checked exceptions, you do not need to declare or handle unchecked exceptions in your code.
+In Java, unchecked exceptions are exceptions that the Java compiler does not enforce checking for.
+These exceptions are usually associated with runtime errors that occur when a program violates an assumption about the system’s state, such as going beyond the bounds of an array or encountering a null pointer.
+In contrast to checked exceptions, there is no requirement to declare or explicitly handle unchecked exceptions in your code.

 Examples of unchecked exceptions in Java include NullPointerException, ArithmeticException, and ArrayIndexOutOfBoundsException.
 Unchecked exceptions indicate a bug in the code and should be fixed, rather than simply being handled.